💼 EPF Calculator - Rs. 30,000 basic

 FAQs - EPF for Rs.
 30,000 basic

 What is the EPF contribution for Rs.
-30,000 basic basic salary?โ–พ
+30,000 basic basic salary?▾

 For Rs.
-30,000 basic basic salary: Employee contributes Rs.
+30,000 basic basic salary: you contribute Rs.
 3,600/month (12% of basic = Rs.
-43200/year).
-Employer contributes Rs.
-1,101/month to EPF (3.67% of basic) + Rs.
-1250/month to EPS (pension, capped at Rs.
+43,200/year).
+Your employer also contributes 12% of basic, which splits into Rs.
+2,350/month to EPF (12% minus the EPS share) plus Rs.
+1250/month to EPS (pension, the EPS slice is 8.33% capped at Rs.
 1,250).
-Total monthly PF deduction from salary: Rs.
-3600.
-Total going to your EPF account per month: Rs.
-4701.
+So Rs.
+5,950/month goes into your EPF account in total.

 How much EPF corpus will I accumulate with Rs.
-30,000 basic salary?โ–พ
+30,000 basic salary?▾